 The Arts Council works year-round to promote, develop, and celebrate the arts in the Boston College community, both on and off campus.
 Annual programming from the Arts Council includes Career Night for the Arts, a fall networking event for students to connect with alumni working professionally in arts-related fields, and the Boston College Arts Festival, a three-day multi-venue showcase of performers and artists in all disciplines across campus.
 Each year, the Arts Council’s awards program honors the distinguished achievements of alumni, faculty, and student artists.
 The Arts Council also supports student arts groups with regular workshops and development classes, collaborates with faculty to develop new courses, and works with alumni to enhance arts participation at BC.
 Students can get involved with the Arts Council through their many volunteer opportunities, internships, and staff positions.

-The Walk-in Help Desk (located on Level 3 of O’Neill Library) provides troubleshooting services for personal computers, including software configuration, network connectivity, virus protection and removal, and password assistance.
+Provides troubleshooting services for personal computers, including software configuration, network connectivity, password assistance, and virus protection and removal.
 To learn more, visit www.bc.edu/helpdesk.

-The Hardware Repair Center is located in O’Neill 208 and provides warranty and non-warranty repair of Apple, Dell, HP, and Lenovo computers.
-For hours, rates, and contact information visit: www.bc.edu/offices/help/essentials/software/hw-repair.html.
+Provides warranty and non-warranty repair of Apple, Dell, HP, and Lenovo computers.
+For hours, rates, and contact information, visit: www.bc.edu/help/essentials/software/hw-repair.

 The Boston College Language Laboratory serves the language learning and teaching needs of all of the University's language and literature departments, non-native speakers of English, and the BC community at large from its center in Lyons Hall, room 313.
 By providing access to installed and portable equipment to be used with audio, video, cable television, multimedia learning tools, and online resources the Lab pursues its mission to promote and facilitate the acquisition and enhancement of language skills and cultural competence.
 In addition to its listening/recording stations and teacher console, the facility includes: Mac and PC workstations, wireless laptops, laser printers, a materials development workstation, TV/video/DVD viewing rooms and media carrels, a CD listening station, and portable audio and video equipment.